shisiajoy/shisiajoy/README.md

 ## Hi there 👋🏾

-I am a passionate data scientist with a background in health records and information management.
-Currently focused on leveraging machine learning and data analysis to tackle real-world problems, particularly in the healthcare sector.
+I am a data scientist with a strong foundation in health records and information management, enthusiastic about applying machine learning and data analysis to tackle real-world problems, particularly in the healthcare sector.

-Currently expanding my knowledge in deep learning and healthcare technologies.

-Open to collaboration opportunities in data science, machine learning and healthcare.
+Currently expanding my knowledge in deep learning and healthcare technologies and open to collaboration opportunities in data science, machine learning and healthcare fields.
 <!--
 **Shisiajoy/shisiajoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.